awm4j/BladeRF-FPGA-img-builder/README.md

 3. PowerShell is installed
 4. Internet Access

-Works best on Windows 7+ Enterprise edition
+Tested on Windows 7, 8, and 8.1 Enterprise

 Alternatively you can download bladeRF from github, place the master.zip in the current directory, and run NoPowerShell.bat